-The Director, Corporate Compliance is responsible for the management of the day-to-day implementation of the Company's compliance program.
-This includes overseeing and coordinating compliance training, conducting assessments of the compliance program, providing guidance and advice on the Code and compliance issues, periodically reviewing and recommending revisions to the Code and the Company's compliance program, and assuring potential violations are appropriately examined and addressed (including conducting investigations as necessary).
-The Director, Corporate Compliance reports directly to the CCO and will periodically update the BCC and the Governance Committee regarding corporate compliance issues.
+The Director, Corporate Compliance is responsible for the management of the day-to-day implementation of the Company's Code of Business Conduct compliance program.
+This includes overseeing and coordinating Code compliance training, conducting assessments of the Code of Business Conduct compliance program, providing guidance and advice on the Code and Code compliance issues, periodically reviewing and recommending revisions to the Code and the Company's Code of Business Conduct compliance program, and assuring potential violations are appropriately examined and addressed (including conducting investigations as necessary).
+The Director, Corporate Compliance reports directly to the CCO and will periodically update the BCC and the Compensation, Nominating and Governance Committee regarding Code compliance issues.